AMWA-TV/is-11/README.md

 ### Why does it matter?

-- State of a Sender can be tuned it's configurable to be compatible with an according Receiver
+- State of a Sender can be tuned to be compatible with an corresponding Receiver

 ### How does it work?